Viewing 1 - 10 of 148

-Higher Grounds’ relationship with the Maya Vinic cooperative in Chiapas, Mexico has a long and storied history.
+Higher Grounds’ relationship with the Maya Vinic coffee cooperative in Chiapas, Mexico has a long and storied history and is our foundational partner in our circular economic model based in quality and sustainability.

 Since HG became a Certified B Corporation this past February, we’ve been taking a closer look at some of our policies and procedures in an effort to push ourselves to be even more sustainable.